Faces of Magnum: Tony Doll

 How long have you been an OTR Recruiter at Magnum?

-I’ve been recruiting for OTR at Magnum for just about five years.
+I’ve been an OTR Recruiter at Magnum for just about five years.

 How long were you a driver before becoming an OTR Recruiter?